lrx0014/libvrf/README.md

 ## Implemented VRFs

-The library implements the RSA-FDH based VRF ([https://datatracker.ietf.org/doc/rfc9381](https://datatracker.ietf.org/doc/rfc9381)), as well as a variant based on standard RSA-PSS signatures, for multiple parameter sets.
+The library implements RSA-FDH VRF and elliptic curve VRF based on [RFC9381](https://datatracker.ietf.org/doc/rfc9381).
-An elliptic curve-based EC-VRF implementation is in progress.
+It also implements an RSA VRF variant based on standard RSA-PSS signatures.

 ## Usage